NanoComp/meep/doc/docs/FAQ.md

 Meep doesn't implement a frequency-independent complex ε.
 Not only is this not physical, but it also leads to both exponentially decaying and exponentially growing solutions in Maxwell's equations from positive- and negative-frequency Fourier components, respectively.
 Thus, it cannot be simulated in the time domain.

-### Why does my simulation diverge if the permittivity is less than 0?
+### Why does my simulation diverge if the permittivity ε is less than 0?

 Maxwell's equations have exponentially growing solutions for a frequency-independent negative $\varepsilon$.
 For any physical medium with negative $\varepsilon$, there must be dispersion, and you must likewise use dispersive materials in Meep to obtain negative $\varepsilon$ at some desired frequency.
 The requirement of dispersion to obtain negative $\varepsilon$ follows from the [Kramers–Kronig relations](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations), and also follows from thermodynamic considerations that the energy in the electric field must be positive.
 For example, see [Electrodynamics of Continuous Media](https://www.amazon.com/Electrodynamics-Continuous-Media-Second-Theoretical/dp/0750626348) by Landau, Pitaevskii, and Lifshitz.
 At an even more fundamental level, it can be derived from passivity constraints as shown in [Physical Review A, Vol. 90, 023847, 2014](http://arxiv.org/abs/arXiv:1405.0238).